kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

    rather than a special case of the first. `staging` and `publish` are siblings of the volume directories there, not volumes, and are left out by name.
-The staging directory is what says a volume is still staged, the way `globalmount` does for a filesystem volume: the volume directory outlives an unstage, and the global map directory is not created until the volume is mapped into a pod, so a volume staged for a pod that never ran has neither.
+The staging directory is what says a volume is still staged, the way `globalmount` does for a filesystem volume: the volume directory holds the identity file from the moment the mapper is built and outlives an unstage, and the global map directory is not created until the volume is mapped into a pod, so a volume staged for a pod that never ran has no such directory.
-   The
-   directory name is the escaped `specVolID` rather than a hash of the handle, so the check available here is that the name matches the `specVolID` the file carries.
+   The directory name is the escaped `specVolID` rather than a hash of the handle, so the check available here is that the name matches the `specVolID` the file carries, and a file carrying none is refused rather than guessed at.
 Every entry is reported with its volume mode and carries that mode on its spec, and both matter: reconstruction picks the registration path from the reported mode, and `UnmountDevice` later picks its branch from the spec.
    Describe a block volume as a filesystem one and that branch recomputes a path